Chicken biryani step-by-step recipe with video and photos.

 - Drain the water and cool the rice uncovered

 To make the chicken gravy

-- Heat 1 tbsp ghee in a thick bottom pot.
+- Heat 1 tablespoon ghee in a thick bottom pot.
 Add a handful of sliced onions

 - Fry it until the onion is crispy and golden.
 Set aside

-- In the same pot, andd 1 tbsp ghee
+- In the same pot, andd 1 tablespoon ghee

 - Add shah jeera, whole spices (bay leaf, cinnamon, cardamom, cloves, and pepper).
 Saute for a few seconds